adetalhouet/ocp-gitops/ztp/README.md

 }" > /etc/sushy.conf
 ~~~

 There is currently an [issue](https://bugzilla.redhat.com/show_bug.cgi?id=1906500) with libvirt that basically forces the use of secure boot.
-Theoritically this can be disable, but the feature isn't working properly since RHEL 8.3 (so it's the same in CentOS that I'm using).
+Theoritically this can be disabled, but the feature isn't working properly since RHEL 8.3 (so it's the same in CentOS that I'm using).
-In order to mask the secure feature boot vars, [the following solution has been suggested](https://bugzilla.redhat.com/show_bug.cgi?id=1906500#c23):
+In order to mask the secure feature boot vars, to allow a non-secure boot, [the following solution has been suggested](https://bugzilla.redhat.com/show_bug.cgi?id=1906500#c23):

 ~~~
 mkdir -p /etc/qemu/firmware